 Magnetic resistance: The watch shall be tested in accordance with ISO 764 and shall comply with its requirements.
-To put it very succinctly, this means that a watch must resist exposure to a direct current magnetic field of 4800 A/m.
-It then must keep its accuracy to ±30 seconds/day as measured before the test in order to comply with ISO 764.
+To put it succinctly, a watch must resist exposure to a direct current magnetic field of 4800 A/m.
+It must then keep its accuracy to ±30 seconds/day as measured before the test to comply with ISO 764.

 Type testing — temperature and corrosion